alex-garcia12/CrossyRoad/README.md

     - CrossyRoad folder should have: Config, Content, Intermediate, Saved, and CrossyRoad.uproject

     - Saved folder should have: Autosaves, Backup, Config, Logs, and AutoScreenshot.png

-    -Please let me know if something else is needed; I hope this all uploaded correctly and is acceptable

 ===============================================================================

-Conclusion
--This project was very difficult for me.
-I had a slow and frustrating time trying to figure out a lot of these things only to not get very far.
-Personally, the worst part about it all is that I feel like I didn't learn much from this project among other things.